-Most RVers would agree that having a comfortable ride is pretty important to them.
-Even more so if you tend to get off road or off the beaten path.
-Whether or not you have a bumpy ride or smooth sailing is largely dependent on what type of suspension you have.
-For rookie RVers, the suspension may be an afterthought and you might find your ride is not up to whatever task you intended it to be.
+Most RVers would agree that having a comfortable ride is pretty important to them even more so if you tend to get off road or off the beaten path.
+Whether you have a bumpy ride or smooth sailing is dependent on what type of suspension you have.
+For rookie RVers, the suspension may be an afterthought, and you might find your ride is not up to whatever task you intended it to be.
 This is why it is important to know about different types of RV suspension.

 A suspension system is a system of tires, air pressure, springs or another type of shock absorbers that connect a vehicle to the wheels and allows cooperation and movement between the two.
-There are many different types of suspension in RVs so let’s review the most popular.
+There are many different types of suspension in motorhomes or trailers, so let’s review the most popular.

-This is one of the most basic types of suspension systems and is found in many types of vehicle including RVs.
-The system simply uses heavy duty metal coiled springs to help cushion the impact of the road.
+This is one of the most basic types of suspension systems and is found in many types of vehicle, including RVs.
+The system uses heavy-duty metal coiled springs to help cushion the impact of the road.

 - Cons: Not the smoothest of the suspension types, you will feel a lot of movement on the road if you are using a spring suspension system.
 Not a good idea to take this type of suspension off-roading if it is not made for it.

-Torsion bars are fairly popular in the RV world and may be used in an independent system or in combination with other types of suspension systems.
-A torsion bar is round bars usually made of steel that connect a vehicle’s frame to a control arm.
-The torsion bar twists and bends with the road to provide a smoother ride.
+Torsion bars are popular in the RV world and may be used in an independent system or in combination with other types of suspension systems.
+A torsion bar is round bars usually made of steel that connect a vehicle’s frame to a control arm — the torsion bar twists and bends with the road to provide a smoother ride.

 - Pros: Good for RVs with a low center of gravity.
 Helpful in preventing rollover should you find yourself in a dangerous situation.
 Can be upgraded or modified to meet your RV’s needs.

 - Cons: Can have a short lifespan and will often break down before other parts of your vehicle.
-Expensive to replace and to modify and customize.
+Expensive to replace and to change or customize.
 Torsion bars can help provide a relative amount of comfort but are not the “cushiest” or suspension types.

 Use a system of air and bags or springs to help cushion any impact while on the road.
 Systems often use four or eight bags in combination with other suspension types to provide the best ride possible.
 You usually only see air springs or bags in larger vehicles like buses of RVs.